 This rustic twist on a summer classic serves honey-drizzled strawberries atop a sugar-dusted rosemary crust.
-Finish with sweetened whipped cream for a divine dessert to share with your crowd.
+Top with sweetened whipped cream for a divine dessert to share with your crowd.
 Outdoor party?
 Check the recipe for instructions on how to make it on the grill.

 Ricotta cheese and fresh herbs star in these tiny meatballs with big-time flavor.
 Wrap and freeze extras for up to 1 month; serve with chef Domenica Catelli's Simple Tomato-Garlic Sauce or with your favorite bottled sauce for a quick and easy party bite.